dbmcclain/Lisp-Actors/README.md

 For more insight into the use of Classical Actors, I highly recommend Dale Schumacher's BLOG pages at: http://www.dalnefre.com/wp/m Dale has been working deeply with Actors for decades, beginning with Hewitt, and continuing in a very fruitful direction.

 In his Blog, he describes a virtual pure Actor machine, and his blog, entitled "It's Actors All The Way Down", is a very illuminating discussion of just what can be accomplished in a pure Actor machine.
 Imagine an FPGA implementation, where CREATE, SEND, and BECOME are single machine instructions of a native instruction set.
-Dale has simulations of this written for ARM processors, using very clever coding at the ARM Assembly level.
+Dale has simulations of this written for ARM processors, using very fast and clever coding at the ARM Assembly level.
 It is really worth your time to study his writings.